top of page

 Cooperative for Education

 Cooperative for Education is dedicated to breaking the cycle of poverty in Guatemala through education.
-Their educational programs strive to address the root causes of poverty in Guatemala, rather than merely treating its symptoms.
+Its educational programs strive to address the root causes of poverty in Guatemala, rather than merely treating its symptoms.

 Gracia, Inc.